Packing Record Players and Vinyl

 This article will guide you through the process of packing record players and vinyl safely to protect them on their journey.
 Keep your records safe with these tips!

 When you are shipping a record player, the first thing that we recommend you do is figure out its weight.
 If it’s a new store-bought record player you can always check with the store, or you can even use your bathroom scale to weigh it.

 For example, let’s say your record player weighs 17lbs.
 Once you find out the weight, you can go to PackageHopper website and check how much it would cost to ship it to any country.
 Continuing with our example, there is a music lover currently residing in Malta who would be ecstatic to get the newest record player to listen to a budding collection.

-Once you choose which option suits your needs, you’ll proceed to fill out the form with what’s in the box, its value, and where it was made.
+Choose which option suits your needs and budget, you’ll proceed to fill out the form with what’s in the box, its value, and where it was made.
 After you check out and pay for your shipment, PackageHopper will email you a shipping label and export documents to be printed and attached before you drop off your package.

 Now Let’s Pack Your Record Player Correctly!

 Don’t just simply place your record player loosely into a box, tape the lid shut, and ship it.
 In that case damage to the record player is inevitable.

 Choose a new and stiff box that will be a safe container for your turntable during the trip.
 Keep in mind that your package will travel with other heavier boxes so it should be firm enough against any external forces.
 If you have the original packaging from the manufacturer, it should come with custom-shaped padding for the best guarantee against handling damage.